UDT-ITF/website/source/presentation/index.md

 The values of these properties _MUST_ be JSON objects, with the keys being the [BCP 47][org-bcp-47] language code for the language, or if the language is either not known or the string does not have a language, then the key _MUST_ be the string `none`.
 The associated values _MUST_ be arrays of strings, where each item is the content in the given language.

-> I've (rather clumsily) commented out the proposed new example here, and below that added in an alternative, to a dual-text collection of French short stories (Penguin Books, 1966, edited by Pamela Lyon).
-The reason for that is that I think it's important that the third title/reference, the one with language set to "none", shouldn't have a recognisable language.
-The Whistler example in the IIIF API had a name/date reference there, for which you simply can't determine a language.
-So I've done the same with the Lyon volume.
-I suppose an alternative might be to use the Newton example but to give the "none" version as simply the word "Prolegomena", since that doesn't tell us whether it's English or Latin.

-> json-doc
-> {
->  "label": {
->    "lat": [
->      "Prolegomena ad lexici prophetici partem secundam in quibus agitur De forma sanctuarij Iudaici",
->    ],
->    "en": [
->      "Prolegomena to the second part of the Prophetic Lexicon, in which is treated the design of the Jewish Sanctuary"
->    ],
->    "none": [ "Prolegomena to the second part of the Prophetic Lexicon)" ]
->  }
-> }
 ``` json-doc
 {
   "label": {